-The third Apps4Gaps competition has been a great success.
+The Apps4Gaps competition has been a great success this year.
 Thanks and congratulations to everyone who took part and made this competition possible.
 The submissions received were diverse and creative.
 They offered some very engaging and fascinating usage of the open linked data provided by the National Open Data Portal data.gov.ie

 Fiona O' Riordan

 Quality Management, Support and Assurance

 The panel had the difficult task to assess the entries and pick the winners.

 Feedback from the judges on the entries:

 Entries must use at least one dataset from data.gov.ie.
 The competition exists to advance the use of the Open Data from data.gov.ie.